 Third, we believe that we have significant opportunity to serve more patients by further building out our network of locations through high return de novo expansions.
 Again, it is our scale and complementary service line offerings that afford us this comparatively sized de novo opportunity.
 We continuously focus on identifying areas of need and gaps in coverage that we can fill by opening new locations.
 Incremental service coverage represents not only standalone growth, but also represents an opportunity to provide additional integrated care and referral revenues across our various business lines.
 Our successful track record of de novo expansions highlights our execution and that we have been able to achieve with our model and gives us conviction to continue to invest in new locations to drive long term value creation.
 Our knowledge of markets, competitors, referral sources, customers, people and our payor contacts and contracts from across businesses helps to inform our selection of new markets for a service line.
-We have expanded to 75 new locations since 2018, having opened eight in 2018, 22 in 2019, 30 in 2020, and 15 in the first six months of 2021.
+We have expanded to 75 new locations in 31 states since 2018, having opened eight in 2018, 22 in 2019, 30 in 2020, and 15 in the first six months of 2021.
 We believe we can replicate our historical performance of opening 20 - 30 de novo locations per year.
-We have historical performance that indicates that our operating model can succeed across different markets, and, given our size, available service lines and opportunities for strategic development.
-While de novos typically take three to five years to reach full maturity, our 75 de novo opening since 2018 generated revenue of \$49.4 million, representing 260.0% growth compared to the six months ended June 30, 2020.
-Our de novo revenue growth in the six months ended June 30, 2021 contributed approximately 1.32% to our overall Company revenue growth of 17.1% compared to the six months ended June 30, 2020.
+We have historical performance that indicates that our operating model can succeed across different markets, and, given our size, available service lines and opportunity set of new service locations to choose from, we have prioritized service lines and target markets that we believe will be appealing opportunities for strategic development.
+While de novos typically take three to five years to reach full maturity, our 75 de novo openings since 2018 have reached profitability within five months on average.
+In the six months ended June 30, 2021, our 75 de novo locations opened since 2018 generated revenue of \$49.4 million, representing 260.0% growth compared to the six months ended June 30, 2020.
+Our de novo revenue growth in the six months ended June approximately 1.32% to our overall Company revenue growth of 17.1% compared to the six months ended June 30, 2020.